icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 29. ***(Optional)*** Install the ELKSTACK 7.x to monitor,log and audit activity.
 ELK stands for Elasticsearch & Logstash & Kibana.
 Each of these systems makes up a system to gather,setup collections and vizualize realtime data from your network.
-I needed this for this lab setup to monitor and test resources on vm's,SDN routers and switch.
+I needed this for this lab setup to monitor and test resources on vm's,sdn routers and switch.

 ```